snowch/docker-vim-eclim/README.md

 ```

-### Start Emacs
+### Start Vim

 Press `C-b c` to create a new tmux screen.
-Then start Emacs.
+Then start Vim.

 ```
-$ emacs
+$ vim
 ```

-Try to open the Eclipse project list by `M-x eclim-project-mode`.
-This will open up a buffer `*eclim: projects*`.

-You can run `M-x eclim-project-create` to create a project.
-Or
-`M-x eclim-project-import` to import an existing one in the
-container's local file system.
+TODO - add first eclim step

 ## Persisting Your Projects with Docker Volumes